 The advantages of the MapR Platform for big data virtualization go even beyond integration with Hadoop YARN.
 A containerized environment that uses Docker gains benefit from the MapR Platform with:

 - Persistent storage for your Docker containers.
-The MapR file system (MapR-FS) lets you run any type of application in a container, including those that need to save state to disk in a read-write manner.
+The MapR Distributed File and Object Store (MapR XD) lets you run any type of application in a container, including those that need to save state to disk in a read-write manner.

 - Unlimited redeployments.
 Containers are frequently redeployed across many different nodes in your data center.
 With MapR, your containers can write an unlimited number of files that can be quickly and easily accessed again by redeployed containers due to the scalable, distributed architecture of MapR-FS.
 This significantly reduces the administrative overhead compared to using a non-distributed file system, or using a file system like HDFS with relatively small file count limits.